-When the internet first began to rise to its fame, building a website was simple and required minimal coding for complete optimization.
+When the internet began to rise to fame, building a website was simple and required minimal coding for complete optimization.
 Today, SEO or search engine optimization techniques are routinely advanced and updated, requiring a more thought-out content creation process to reach your intended audience online.

 What is a Content Hub?

 A content hub is a central location on a website that provides users with articles, infographics, and other relevant content to the topic or subject they are interested in.
 Highly relevant content that appears in one location can help build a more loyal following while establishing your website as authoritative, trustworthy, and reliable.